Corosan/trivial_tree_ser_sample/README.md

 # trivial_tree_ser_sample
-Trivial sample of a binary tree serialization / deserialization
+Trivial sample of a binary tree serialization / deserialization.
+The sample written just for educational purposes for one of my buddies.